Management Response

 Responsible Deadline Status Comments

 1. Improve synergies between NCO’s partners based on key thematic focus areas with a layered approach.
 Reflect this approach in the design and implementation of programming interventions.
 UN Women NCO 2027/12 Initiated An integrated approach has been adopted to programmatic interventions.
 This includes working with consortium partners to ensure that holistic approach and layered efforts are implemented with the same project participants for longer period.
 Further, NCO has been focusing on partnerships with grassroots women’s organizations who brings better understanding of the issues in the ground and how to address them.
+Under the Harmo Sahas programme focused on feminist movement building for social norms change, a of 26 grassroots women’s rights organizations being engaged as implementing partners working in different thematic areas.

 3. Continue addressing the social norms at household, community, market institutions and policy level through programming interventions.
 UN Women NCO 2027/12 Initiated NCO has been implementing a five-year programme “storytelling initiative” which adopts a comprehensive approach for using storytelling for the identification and measurement of gender discriminatory social norm change in development interventions.
 Its programming component aims to support collective mobilization of women and excluded groups for leadership, movement building and advocacy for social norm change at household and community level.
 The social norms change component has been placed at the center of several other interventions and programmes.
 A joint programme on rural women’s economic empowerment focuses on men engagement for social norms change at both household and community level.